Submittal of Sign-in Data for RLC

-Ride leaders have two choices for submitting their completed sign-in sheets to the Ride Leader Credits officer; mail the paper sheets or scan the sheets to create a PDF file and send that by email.
-In either case, in order to receive proper credit, it is important that the ride details (title, date, leaders, etc) at the top of the page are legible.
+If using one of the options involving paper sign-in sheets, it is important that the ride details (title, date, leaders, etc) at the top of the page are legible.
 Don't carry the sign-in sheet unprotected in your sweaty jersey pocket, where the ink will run and the paper will dissolve.

 - The only file format that will be accepted is PDF.
 Do not send JPEG files or other image formats.
 They will be rejected.